NixOTrix/tax-calculator/README.md

 # tax-calculator

-This was a coding challenge and an attempt at a flex, not necesseeraily a good program
+This was a coding challenge and an attempt at a flex, not necesseraily a good program, it could certainly use some unit test

 I used this site as a refrence for the threshold tables https://www.superguide.com.au/how-super-works/income-tax-rates-brackets